 In this instance, and with other device failures, poor product design or maintenance can cause serious injury or death.

 Baltimore, Maryland medical malpractice law firm helps you after injury by medical mistake

-Schochor and Staton, P.A. has a successful track record of obtaining compensation on behalf of clients and their families injured by medical malpractice and negligence.
+Schochor, Staton, Goldberg, and Cardea, P.A. has a successful track record of obtaining compensation on behalf of clients and their families injured by medical malpractice and negligence.
 If you are injured by a healthcare provider, call us at 410-234-1000 to set up a free consultation to discuss your case.